Reginald Dixon: The Tower Ballroom

 In March 1930, Dixon was invited to audition for the position of organist at Blackpool's Tower Ballroom, which, at the time, contained a 2/10 Wurlitzer.
 Previous to this audition, there had been two other organists, Max Bruce and James Hodgetts FRCO.
-The Wurlitzer's job had been to provide music for dancing, however, and neither organist could tackle the difficult task of keeping a strict tempo.
+The Wurlitzer's job had been to provide music for dancing, however neither organist could tackle the difficult task of keeping a strict tempo.

 After auditioning, Dixon was given a trial, with the ultimatum that, if he did not make a success of playing the Wurlitzer for dancing, both he and the Wurlitzer would go.
 Once he had mastered playing in strict tempo, Dixon further developed his playing style, with a strong bass line, and both hands providing accompaniment and melody.
 Dixon was mainly left-handed and he often played the accompaniment rhythm with his left hand as well as the melody using second touch.
 This left his right hand free to supplement the music.
 This became Dixon's trade mark instantly recognisable style.

 Soon enough, Dixon had fully exploited the 2/10 Wurlitzer's capabilities.
 Since this was holding him back, and the dancers, this made Dixon plan a larger, more suitable instrument.
 Within weeks of his appointment at the Tower, the BBC were broadcasting Mr R. H Dixon from the Tower Ballroom, Blackpool.

 One such broadcast was as follows: